AdaChain: A Learned Adaptive Blockchain: Switching Architectures

-In order to be responsive to workload changes, each episode is marked by the completion of $\lfloor \Delta N_{\text{episode}} / |b_{n}| \rfloor$ blocks where $\Delta N_{\text{episode}}$, as discussed in Section~\ref{sec:overview}, is a constant hyperparameter of the system ($10,000$ transactions in the current deployment), and $|b_{n}|$ denotes the block size in episode $n$.
+In order to be responsive to workload changes, each episode is marked by the completion of $\lfloor \Delta N_{\text{episode}} / |b_{n}| \rfloor$ blocks, where $\Delta N_{\text{episode}}$ is a constant hyperparameter of the system ($10,000$ transactions in the current deployment) and $|b_{n}|$ denotes the block size in episode $n$.
 As a result, each episode processes $\lfloor \Delta N_{\text{episode}} / |b_{n}| \rfloor \times |b_{n}|$ transactions, including transactions invalidated in MVCC validation due to conflicts.
 Specifically, when the number of committed transactions \textit{in consensus} reached $T^n$, \sys early aborts transactions in the ordering phase (i.e., no more transactions will be committed by the consensus protocol) until \sys transitions into the next episode (lines 16-17).
 In \sys, the block formation thread waits for transactions to be committed, cuts the block, possibly performs dependency graph construction, reordering, or execution according to the current architecture, and lastly, commits the block.
 Once the number of committed blocks reaches the high watermark, the block formation thread will be paused until action $a_{n+1}$ is derived (lines 18-19).
 This ensures exactly $\lfloor \Delta N_{\text{episode}} / |b_{n}| \rfloor$ blocks are committed in episode $n$ on different servers.
 Note that the learning phase (including feature extraction, exchanging measurements, training, and inference) is triggered by low watermark $W_L^n$, and \sys keeps processing transactions using architecture $a_n$ between $W_L^n$ and $W_H^n$.
-Thus, as shown in Section~\ref{sec:expoverhead}, in most cases, architecture $a_{n+1}$ is derived before reaching $W_H^n$, ensuring the high throughput of \sys.
+Thus, as shown in Section~\ref{sec:expoverhead}, architecture $a_{n+1}$ is derived before reaching $W_H^n$ in most cases, ensuring high throughput of the system.